Global Issues and Policy Solutions

 Chapter 4: Existing Evidence on Maternal Employment and Child Health

-The literature on maternal employment and child well-being covers more than six decades of research across a number of disciplines.
+4. Existing evidence on maternal employment and child health The literature on maternal employment and child well-being covers more than six decades of research across a number of disciplines.
 Rather than review such a large body of work in its entirety, this chapter presents some of the main themes and common findings across studies on the impact of maternal employment on children’s cognitive development, behavioral outcomes, and health status.
 The discussion communicates any consensus that may have emerged over time, together with examples of findings.
 Data availability and quality have contributed to a relative abundance of research on maternal employment and child well-being in industrialized countries, especially studies that measure impacts on children’s cognitive development and behavioral outcomes.
 As more household-level survey data on health and living standards in developing countries have become readily available, a growing number of researchers have turned to developing countries to examine how maternal employment affects child health and nutritional status.
 Hence this chapter on maternal employment and child well-being examines industrialized and developing country patterns separately.
 CHILDREN’S COGNITIVE AND SOCIAL DEVELOPMENT IN INDUSTRIALIZED COUNTRIES Young Children A large amount of literature has examined the relationship between maternal employment and children’s cognitive development and behavioral outcomes in industrialized countries.
 As industrialized countries have seen a surge in the proportion of employed women with very young children, this subject has become the topic of growing discourse in academia and the media.
-Earlier studies in the 1980s and 1990s found that maternal employment has a range of effects on cognitive and social development, from positive to...
+Earlier studies in the 1980s and 1990s found that maternal employment has a range of...

 You are not authenticated to view the full text of this chapter or article.

 Elgaronline requires a subscription or purchase to access the full text of books or journals.
 Please login through your library system or with your personal username and password on the homepage.